OCA/l10n-switzerland/l10n_ch_import_cresus/README.rst

 Usage
 =====
-In order to import your 'Cresus Salaires' .txt file you must complete the following requirements :
+In order to import your 'Crésus Salaires' .txt file you must complete the following requirements :

-* The accounts, analytical accounts used in the Cresus file must be previously created into Odoo
+* The accounts, analytical accounts used in the Crésus file must be previously created into Odoo.

-* If the Cresus file uses VAT codes (i.e: IPI), please make sure you have indicated this code in the related Odoo tax (field : Cresus tax name).
+* If the Crésus file uses VAT codes (i.e: IPI), please make sure you have indicated this code in the related Odoo tax (field : Crésus tax name).
 Warning, the Odoo tax must be 'tax included'.
 If the tax does not exist you have to create it.

 * All PL accounts must have include\_initial\_balance = False (meaning: no balance brought forward in the new fiscal year) and all balance sheet accounts must have include\_initial\_balance = True.

 Known issues / Roadmap